Seraphinite Gemstone Information

 About Seraphinite - History and Introduction

 In 1789, clinochlore was given the name "chlorite" by German geologist, Abraham Gottlob Werner.
-This name came from the Greek word, "chloros" meaning "green", in reference to its colour.
+This name came from the Greek word, "chloros" meaning "green", in reference to its color.
 In 1851, it was more specifically named "clinochlore", (from "chloros") due to its green hue and the oblique optic axes of the crystals (from the Greek word, "klino", meaning "incline").

 Seraphinite deposits are found in Turkey and the USA.
 The main sources of seraphinite are in Russia, Switzerland, Austria and Italy.

 Buying Seraphinite and Determining Seraphinite Gemstone Value Back to Top

 Seraphinite is typically dark-green to gray, with silvery chatoyant fibers.
 These silvery mica inclusions may be sparsely or densely distributed throughout the stone.

 Seraphinite is translucent to opaque.
 The translucence is present on the silver fibers, which exhibit chatoyancy.
 The luster of seraphinite can be pearly, vitreous, greasy or dull.

 Seraphinite is typically cut en cabochon, fancy cut or carved into spheres or other shapes.
 It is also tumbled.